StrangeBeeCorp/docs/docs/flow/installation/docker.md

     bash ./scripts/init.sh
     ```

-    The run performs tasks 1 to 8, then stops with the following error.
+    The run performs tasks 1 to 8, then stops with an error similar to the following.
 That's expected: `.env` now exists and holds every generated value, except TheHive URL.

     ```text
     error while interpolating services.orchestrator.environment.ORCHESTRATOR_THEHIVE_URL: required variable ORCHESTRATOR_THEHIVE_URL is missing a value: ORCHESTRATOR_THEHIVE_URL must be set in .env